 While running and operating Gospel International Dr. Logan currently manages artist, Dave Shirley, who is known for his strong vocals and key casting roles in stage plays across the country.
 His single “Let’s Help One Another” is receiving great reviews nationwide and abroad as the video containing the soundtrack is bridging the gap between musical genres and cultures as well as bridging generations.
 The lyrics are very timely for the challenging times this world is now experiencing.
 During the 2020 Corona Virus pandemic, Dr. Logan exercised creativity when studios and videographers were in isolation and social distancing from the public.
 With cell phone in hand, green cloth taped to the wall (green screen), and camera rolling, and 100 degrees in the building, she videotaped Dave Shirley performing his new single for the times, A CHANGE IS GONNA COME (originally recorded by the late Sam Cook), added some visual effects and released the new video online.

-In August 2021 in Chicago, Illinois, Dr. Logan was presented with a Trendsetter Award and honored by the Gospel Industry Network (G.I.N.) who inducted her into the G.I.N.
+In August 2021 in Chicago, Illinois, Dr. Logan was presented with a Trendsetter Award and honored by the Gospel Industry Network (G.I.N.) inducting her into the G.I.N.
 Hall of Fame.
 She has retired a few times over the years but her passion for this ministry keeps bringing her back to it.
 Today Dr. Logan acts as an advisor to many gospel music industry artists and personnel nationwide.
+In 2022 she was presented with A Living Legend Award by the Texas Gospel Music Excellence Awards.

-2023 will launch the Gospel International mobile app for both Android and IOS devices, making it effortless to access Gospel International, thereby expanding the Gospel International brand and furthering the spread of the gospel music industry message.
+Coming Soon, the launch of the Gospel International mobile app for both Android and IOS devices, making it effortless to access Gospel International, thereby expanding the Gospel International brand and furthering the spread of the gospel music industry message.